Effective: June 29, 2022

-When you use these services—and any others we at Snap Inc. roll out, whether in the Snapchat app or elsewhere—you’ll share some information with us.
-We get that that can affect your privacy.
-So we want to be upfront about the information we collect, how we use it, whom we share it with, and the choices we give you to control, access, and update your information.
+When you use these services, you’ll share some information with us.
+So we want to be upfront about the information we collect, how we use it, whom we share it with, and the controls we give you to access, update, and delete your information.

 Information We Collect